“I don’t have to tell you I love you. I fed you pancakes.” – Kathleen Flinn

 Sift, sift, sift.

 I’m a salt rebel without a cause.
-I use more than 1/2 teaspoon, but hey, I like my blood pressure high. 🙂
+I use more than 1/2 teaspoon because I like my blood pressure high.

 Once you sift the dry, add the wet and mix until combined.
 This is where I change the recipe a bit.
 Instead of using 1 1/4 cups of milk, I use 1 1/2 cups of buttermilk.
 It’s gives more fluff to the pancake.
 People don’t typically have buttermilk on hand so sticking with regular milk is fine too. (you can also make your own buttermilk using vinegar but that’s for another time!)